 Maggots are creepy little flies.
 No one would want them in their house area.
 If you discover them in your carpet, first find that source that is attracting them.
 There could be some spilled food on the carpet.
 Also, there are other possibilities, and maybe your carpet is dirty.
 However, it is essential to know that maggots could be eliminated.
 Hence, there is no need to throw away your carpet.
-All you need to do is clean your carpet with a vacuum cleaner and some boric acid.
-Please do not use bleach or hydrogen peroxide, which is usually recommended to kill them.
+All you need to do is clean and disinfect your carpet with a vacuum cleaner and some boric acid.
+Please do not use bleach or hydrogen peroxide, which is usually recommended to get rid of maggots.
 If you use hydrogen peroxide or bleach, it will affect the quality of your rug.

-If you want to get them out of your carpet thoroughly, you need to follow the following steps (learn also to get rid of carpet beetles).
+If you want to get rid of maggots from your carpet fibers thoroughly, you need to follow the following steps (learn also to get rid of carpet beetles).